Wallddrown History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Wallddrown include Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wallddrown family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wallddrown Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Wallddrown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wallddrown family to Ireland

 Some of the Wallddrown family moved to Ireland, but this topic is not covered in this excerpt.